stooged/PS4-Server-900/README.md

 you can still modify the html by uploading your own index.html, if there is no index.html on the spiffs storage the internal pages will be used.

+if you have problems compiling the sketch make sure the <a href=https://github.com/esp8266/Arduino>ESP8266 library</a> is up to date.

 the firmware is updatable via http and the exploit files can be managed via http.

 you can access the main page from the userguide or the consoles webbrowser.